 A degree in Biology also provides students with transferable skills applicable to a wide range of scientific and non-scientific careers.

 Graduates have gone on to find success in a wide variety of careers in research, industry and business.
 For example:

-- professional biologists in biological research, conservation, higher education, and the pharmaceutical and biomedical and other industries
+- professional biologists in biological research, conservation, higher education, and the pharmaceutical and biomedical industries

 - researchers and advisers in government

 - advisers, researchers and managers in the National Health Service